Recently, a friend asked me to write an article about how to best care for aging parents.

 Be sure to check out Part Two by clicking HERE.

 Thanks, Don, for so many practical and helpful ideas!
-We really appreciate you sharing with us today!
+We appreciate you sharing with us today!
 I believe many people will benefit from your experiences and your wisdom.
 We appreciate you!

 Don Woodruff’s Bio: